-Figure 1.1 shows the total passenger journeys by operator from 2010 to 2017.
+Figure 1.1 shows the total passenger journeys by operator from 2010 to 2018.
 It is clear from the chart that Dublin Bus carries many more passengers than all of the other PSO operators.
-Table 1C and Figure 1.2 shows that Dublin Bus actually carried 54% of all PSO passenger journeys in 2017. larnród Éireann is next carrying 18% while Luas carries 15%.
-Bus Éireann's market share of the PSO passengers is at 12% while LocalLink carries 1% of the total PSO passenger journeys.
+Table 1C and Figure 1.2 shows that Dublin Bus actually carried 52.1% of all PSO passenger journeys in 2018.
+Iarnród Éireann is next carrying 17.9% while Luas carries 15.6%.
+Bus Éireann's market share of the PSO passengers is at 13.1% while LocalLink and other PSO services represent 1.3% of total PSO passenger journeys.